cnie0017/COSC435_FinalProj_Maze/README.md

   * squarefeet on GitHub had a later version of a particle engine; I borrowed the `initParticles()` function from its `activeMultiplier.html` code and adapted this such that the values corresponded to the values that I had assigned in the previous particle engine, but on a larger scale for our game.

 **POST-IMPLEMENTATION OBJECTIVES LIST**
+* Clock power-up was changed to pause the timer rather than add time to it, as this made much more sense with the use of the `easytimer.js` library

 **REFERENCES/CREDITS**
 * Online sources: